platformio/platformio-core/docs/frameworks/arduino.rst

 Framework ``arduino``
 =====================
-Arduino Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.
+Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

 For more detailed information please visit `vendor site <http://arduino.cc/en/Reference/HomePage>`_.